VICEROY: GDPR-/CCPA-compliant Enforcement of Verifiable Accountless Consumer Requests: Evaluation

-\textbf{Key Leakage:} An attacker could exploit \texttt{BIP32} to learn private keys.
-One well-known weakness of \texttt{BIP32} is that knowledge of a parent extended public key as well as any non-hardened child private key (descended from that parent public key) can leak the parent extended private key.
-This would then ultimately leak the entire set of private keys generated from the parent.
+\taggedpara{Key Leakage} An attacker might exploit weaknesses in \texttt{BIP32} to learn the private key.
+One well-known weakness of \texttt{BIP32} is that knowledge of a parent extended public key as well as of any non-hardened child private key (descended from that parent public key) can leak the parent extended private key~\cite{bip32}.
+However, in \sys, the non-hardened child private key is generated within, and never leaves, the trusted device.
+Therefore, the attacker must compromise the trusted device to obtain the non-hardened child private key, which we consider to be infeasible, per Section~\ref{sec:system_and_threat_models}.

-\sys mitigates this attack with two design aspects: First, the parent extended public key is only used within the client device to generate non-hardened child public keys.
-Since we assume that malware on the client device is out of scope, it is thus difficult for an attacker to obtain the parent extended public key.
-Second, even if an attacker learns the parent extended public key, it cannot obtain a non-hardened child private key, because such private keys are only generated during \vcr issuance and they do not leave the trusted device.